-Sonic R was first envisioned by one of the fathers of Sonic, Yuji Naka.
-It was originally going to be made by Sonic Team itself, but when they became busy creating Sonic Jam, they hired Traveller’s Tales as an alternative.
+The idea of a Sonic racer was first envisioned by one of the fathers of Sonic, Yuji Naka.
+It was originally intended to be made by Sonic Team itself, but when they became busy creating Sonic Jam, they hired Traveller’s Tales as an alternative.
 Naka’s place in the project was switched to a supervising role, which included helping determine the character roster.
 The decision to employ the help of TT was made after they were impressed by their previous works, such as the Toy Story video game.

 E3 1997 Prototype

 Its first unveiling was made by SEGA in the form of a teaser video at E3, showing off just over 30 seconds of very early prototype gameplay.
 According to one of the game’s programmers, Jon Burton, who was interviewed in the October 1997 issue of SEGA Saturn Magazine, work on Sonic R had begun in February of the same year; less than 4 months before the reveal.
 It was being worked on at the time by no more than six people: three artists and three programmers.

 A playable demo of the game was present at E3 according to Jon Burton, although some interviews with Sonic R developers from the time suggested the prototype had limited functionality.

 The build showcased in the video impressed attendees, but in actuality, had “no AI for its opponents, limited animation and special effects”, according to Burton.
 The trailer in question states that it was approximately “20% complete” at the time.

 In another interview, also given to SEGA Saturn Magazine, which was recorded a month later, Kats Sato added that what the video showed “was not even a proper playable version”.